-Our new Core Values are Respect, Determination and Aspiration.
-These values replace the 5Cs.
+Our Core Values are Respect, Determination and Aspiration.

 Pupils at Aldenham Prep should be valued and respected, educated in a secure and caring environment, and have their abilities and talents nurtured and developed to enable them to exceed their own expectations of their potential.